 Early season projections from NOAA and its partners predicted a larger than normal bloom.
 This is the final seasonal forecast.
 The Lake Erie forecast is part of a NOAA ecological forecasting initiative that aims to deliver accurate, relevant, timely and reliable ecological forecasts directly to coastal resource managers and the public.

 In addition to the seasonal forecast, NOAA also issues bi-weekly forecasts during the bloom season.
 This year, NOAA will begin incorporating additional satellite data into its Lake Erie Harmful Algal Bloom Forecast System that will enhance accuracy and detail.
 The data come from Sentinel-3, a new satellite that measures coastal water color as part of the European Union's Copernicus program.
-NOAA's Lake Erie HAB forecast bulletins are available online and by subscription.
+NOAA's Lake Erie HAB forecast bulletins are available online.

 Nutrient load data for the forecasts came from Heidelberg University.
 The forecast models are run by NOAA's NCCOS, the University of Michigan, North Carolina State University, LimnoTech, Stanford University, and the Carnegie Institution for Science.
 Field observations used for monitoring and modeling are done in partnership with NOAA's Ohio River Forecast Center, NOAA's National Centers for Coastal Ocean Science, NOAA's Great Lakes Environmental Research Laboratory, NOAA's Cooperative Institute for Great Lakes Research, Ohio State University's Sea Grant Program and Stone Laboratory, University of Toledo, and Ohio EPA.